ansible/ansible-ai-connect-service/README.md

 For executing unit tests from command line,
-You need to set some environment variables that are read by Lightspeed Service.
+You need to set some environment variables that are read by the Service.
 If you are using PyCharm
 for development, you can use [the EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) with the following `.env` file: